 IDSA greatly appreciates the Working Group's recommendations for increased research to improve Lyme disease diagnostics.
 Lyme disease is diagnosed by a combination of medical history, physical exam, and if needed, diagnostic testing.
-The current FDA-approved serologic tests work best for patients who have symptoms beyond the first two to four weeks as this is the typical response time for the human immune system to make antibodies against a pathogen, such as Borrelelia burgdorferi.
-In patients who are just infected, the diagnosis is best made if the characteristic rash, erythema migrans is present as patients are frequently seronegative.
-Current, clinically-validated FDA tests are the best available tests for diagnosis of Lyme disease when the characteristic rash or history is not present.
+The current FDA-approved serologic tests work best for patients who have been infected for two to four weeks as this is the typical response time for the human immune system to make antibodies against a bacterial pathogen, such as Borrelelia burgdorferi.
+In patients who are just infected, the diagnosis is best made if the characteristic rash, erythema migrans is present as patients are frequently seronegative-the human antibody-based immune response is not mounted with high efficiency in the first weeks of infection.
+Current, clinically-validated FDA tests are the best available tests for diagnosis of Lyme disease when the characteristic rash is not present.
 Scientific advances are needed to improve testing strategies for the earliest phases of Lyme disease.

 As serologic tests may remain positive for decades after successful treatment of Lyme disease, development of a test that provides supportive evidence that a patient has been microbiologically cured of infection would be of great benefit.
 Particularly for a patient who has persistent symptoms after antibiotic therapy, this would assist in guiding their clinician to avoid unnecessary additional antimicrobial therapy.
-IDSA has long advocated for more funding and research into more accurate and specific diagnostics.
-Progress in this area would greatly reduce misdiagnosis and link patients to effective treatments more quickly.
+IDSA has long advocated for increased funding to derive more accurate and specific diagnostics.
+Progress in this area would significantly reduce misdiagnosis and link patients to effective treatments more quickly.